-The Broadcasting Accessibility Fund (the Fund) has completed seven cycles of grant awards, supporting 38 projects with a total of $4.1M of funding committed to addressing ongoing gaps in broadcasting content accessibility.
+The Broadcasting Accessibility Fund (the Fund) has completed eight cycles of grant awards, supporting 41 projects with a total of $4.4M of funding committed to addressing ongoing gaps in broadcasting content accessibility.

 Grant recipients are required to provide financial reporting, to share the results of their work, and provide non-proprietary access to software and other products resulting from initiatives supported by the Fund.